bitbrain/godot-gamejam/README.md

 1. Click `Use this template` in Github ([learn more about Template Repositories](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template))
 2. Open the project in Godot Engine 4
 3. Customize it to your needs (see [🧱 Customization](#-customization))
+4. Open the `IngameScene` and start building your game!

 # 🔌 Compatible Gamejams